 Medicare Supplement Guaranteed Issue Rights

 Everyone has Medicare Supplement guaranteed issue rights for a six-month period around the time they turn 65.
-You are given guaranteed issue for Medicare Supplement coverage if you apply during your Open Enrollment Period.
+Guaranteed Issue rights are not the same as your one time Medicare Supplement Open Enrollment Period.

 Your OEP begins the first day of the month after you turn 65 years old and are enrolled in Medicare Part B. For example, if your birthday is August 3rd and your Medicare Part B effective date was August 25th, you have guaranteed issue rights from September 1st through the end of February.

 During this time period, you can enroll in a Medicare Supplement plan without going through medical underwriting.